Abingdon-on-Thames: Economy

 Industrially, Abingdon was best known for the MG car factory, which opened in 1929.
-1,155,032 cars were made at the plant over the next 51 years until British Leyland closed it on 24 October 1980.
+1,155,032 cars were made at the plant over the following 51 years until British Leyland closed it on 24 October 1980.
 Subsequent cars sold under the MG brand have since been produced either at Longbridge in Birmingham or at SAIC's factories in China.
 The company was founded in 1924 and moved its business alongside the Pavlova Leather Factory in 1929.
 By the outbreak of the Second World War, MG was established as one of the most popular brands of sports car in Britain.
-After the war, the MG factory continued to churn out increasing volumes of popular sports car which were available at competitive prices but the factory closed in October 1980 on the demise of the ageing but still popular MG MGB range, and was demolished within months.
+During the war the factory was used for a variety of war work.
+After the war, the MG factory continued to turn out increasing volumes of popular sports cars that were available at competitive prices, but it closed in October 1980 on the demise of the ageing but still popular MG MGB range, and was demolished within months.
 The headquarters of the MG Car Club, founded in 1930, is at 11 & 12 Cemetery Road, next to the old factory offices.
 A police station was built in its place, which was later extended with the addition of more cells, as Oxford's police station could not be extended further.

+The Abingdon Science Park includes the global headquarters of Sophos, an anti-virus company and Penlon Ltd, a medical equipment company, (their previous site, near the former railway station, has been redeveloped as residential housing).
+Another major employer is the British head office of the German appliance company Miele.
+RM, an educational computing supplier, commonly refer to themselves as being Abingdon-based, which is technically true—even though their HQ is actually in nearby Milton Park, Milton, they have an Abingdon post code (as does the rest of Milton Park).